andilge/Futai-Encoder-WS2811-ring/README.md

 Shoutout to [ezcGman](https://github.com/ezcGman "ezcGman") for the assistance with the KiCad symbols and footprints as well as hints about thermal reliefs on pads.

 ## KiCad dependencies
-This project uses custom KiCad symbols and footprints.
+This project uses custom KiCad symbols and footprints and 3D models.
 Follow folder 'libs' with all details.

 ## Parts list
 The folder 'gerber-and-bom' contains the zipped production files for pcb ordering and intercative bill of material ibom.html with purchase links for the components.